Suguis/pmdrc-randomizer/README.md

 # pmdrc-randomizer

+**NOTE: I'm very busy with exams now and the development is paused but I will work on it when I can!**

 A randomizer for the GBA game "Pokémon Mystery Dungeon: Red Rescue Team".

 This is a whole new randomizer, based on the [old](https://github.com/Suguivy/pmdrc-randomizer-old), but includes a GUI and it's more user friendly.